Bintulu: Cultural

-Kampung Jepak (Jepak village) is a Melanau fishing village in Bintulu located near Kemena River.
+Kampung Jepak (Jepak village) is a Vaie fishing village in Bintulu located near Kemena River.
 Among the daily activities in this village are Sago processing, fish drying, and the manufacturing of Belacan, Cencaluk (salted shrimp), Terendak (Melanau headgear), and Tutop (a type of food cover).
 Kuan Yin Tong temple is located at KM2 Jalan Sultan Iskandar.
 It has a structural design with a rock garden courtyard, man-made waterfall, and dragon fencing.
 Assyakirin mosque, meaning "Gratefulness to God", has a man-made waterfall, a fountain, and a landscape planted with flowers.
 The Borneo International Kite Festival has been held yearly since 2005 at the old Bintulu airport runway.
 It usually lasts for four to five days in September.

 Historical

 In 1987 a clock tower and a fountain were erected at Council Negri Monument.
 A centenary stone that was erected in 1967 to commemorate the event is kept under the clock tower.
 The Bintulu Tua Pek Kong temple (near Tamu Bintulu) is believed to have been built in the 1890s to purge the town from evil spirits.
 The temple survived World War II, and was rebuilt after the discovery of oil and gas reserves offshore.